valentine-samoylov/gulp-webpack/README.md

 ## Some features
 - HTML blocks
-- SCSS preprocessor
+- SASS(SCSS) preprocessor
 - Webpack for building ES Modules
-- Babel transpiler to support modern JavaScript (ES6) in browsers
+- Babel transpiller to support modern JavaScript (ES6) in browsers
-- Source-maps for CSS and JS files (Dev mode)
+- Source-maps for CSS and JS files (**Dev mode**)
-- Convert fonts from TTF to WOFF and WOFF2 font formats
+- Conversion of fonts from TTF to WOFF and WOFF2 formats
-- Automatic connect them to the project using ***font-face*** (fonts must have name like this: **Roboto-Regular.ttf**)
+- Automatically connect fonts to the project with ***font-face*** (fonts must have a name like: **Roboto-Regular.ttf**).
-- Optimise images
+- Image optimization
-- Minify SVGs and combine them into SVG sprites
+- SVG minification and merging into SVG Sprites

 ## NPM Scripts